trackmania-rl/tmrl/readme/tuto_library.md

 In other sections, we have seen how to use `tmrl` as a standalone program, thanks to the ready-to-use training pipeline for TrackMania.

-However, as soon as you will want to try more advanced stuff (e.g., using robots, other video games, other training algorithms, etc...), you will need to get your hands dirty with some python coding.
+However, as soon as you want to try more advanced things (e.g., using robots, other video games, other training algorithms, etc.), you will need to get your hands dirty with some python coding.
 This is when you need to start using `tmrl` as a python library.

 In this tutorial, we will learn from A to Z how to implement our own specialized pipeline, in our own robot environment, with our own training algorithm.

-In complement to this tutorial, you may use the [API documentation](https://tmrl.readthedocs.io/en/latest/).

 The full script of the tutorial is available [here](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/tuto/tuto.py).

+You may also want to read the [API documentation](https://tmrl.readthedocs.io/en/latest/).

+In complement, you can find a minimal `tmrl` pipeline for the real-time environment used in this tutorial [here](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/tuto/tuto_minimal_drone.py).
+You can also find a minimal `tmrl` pipeline for non-real-time environments (e.g., Pendulum) [here](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/tuto/tuto_minimal_pendulum.py).

 **Note: some modules can be implemented independently.
 If you are here because you wish to implement your own training algorithm in TrackMania, you should read the [competition tutorial](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/tuto/competition/custom_actor_module.py) instead.**